timocov/ts-transformer-properties-rename/README.md

 // ...
 ```

+### ignoreDecorated

+*Default: `false`*

+Whether fields that were decorated should be renamed.
+A field is treated as "decorated" if itself or any its parent (on type level) has a decorator.

 ## How to use the custom transformer

 Unfortunately, TypeScript itself does not currently provide any easy way to use custom transformers (see <https://github.com/Microsoft/TypeScript/issues/14419>).